LinkFly/ap5/readme.txt

-﻿1.
-Into "initial commit" ap5 sources exactly from ap5-20120509.zip.
+1. Into "initial commit" ap5 sources exactly from ap5-20120509.zip.

 Patches.
-1. lispworks:without-preemption changed to system:with-other-threads-disabled
+1. In sys-depe.lsp lispworks:without-preemption changed to system:with-other-threads-disabled
 	This is temporary decision.
 From lispworks manual: "with-other-threads-disabled cannot be guaranteed to be 100% safe in all cases, and therefore must not be used in end-user applications.
 It is useful for debugging purposes."

+2. In partial-.lsp added relation FALSE and changed relation 'UNORDERED

+3. Added keyword :nevercompile to load-ap5 function.

+Configuration.
+Create file config.lisp (not under control version system).
+Write to this file parameters:
+(defparameter *not-compiling* t) ;if not required compilation (defparameter *compiled-pathname* nil) ;for write fasl-files into your path ;;; Internal
+(defparameter *rel-path-to-source* '("ap5-20120509" "source")) ;;Changing when update official sources